Brendan-Bruner/Android-to-do-list/bbruner-notes/doc/Readme.txt

 began to realize I had made methodological mistakes they had already snowballed into huge problems that would take too much time and effort to fix - that is if I wanted to make the dead line for the project.

+It will be very clear when reading the UML that MainActivity, ArchiveActivity, and AllActivity should have been combined into one activity as they all do he exact same thing with an ever so slightly different view.
+I would love to change this, but time  does not allow it I guess.